- Backed by the best

 Casualty insurance, or liability insurance, shields you and your company from financial consequences arising from legal claims due to accidents that occur on your property or because of your business operations, even if they are not valid claims.
 The most common types of commercial liability insurance include:

-Some of these cover third-party bodily injury and property damage losses.
+Some of these types of insurance cover third-party bodily injury and property damage losses.

-An example of a bodily injury loss is if a client injures themselves while visiting your business, such as tripping and falling on a wet floor.
-In this instance, you could be liable for their medical expenses as well as pain and suffering.
-Casualty insurance provides the investigation and defense of the claim as well as any settlements, such as for medical expenses or pain and suffering.
-This applies whether the settlements are negotiated among the parties outside of a courtroom or determined by litigation.
+General liability insurance, for example, may apply if a client, while attending a meeting at your office, slips on a wet floor and injures himself.
+In this instance, you could be liable for his bodily injury.
+General liability insurance provides the investigation and defense of the claim as well as negotiates settlements, such as the costs of medical expenses.
+This applies whether the settlements are negotiated among the parties outside of a courtroom or determined through litigation.

-An example of property damage might occur when you visit your client’s home to perform your services.
-Should you knock over an expensive lamp when bringing in your equipment, you could be responsible for replacing or repairing the damaged property.
-Even worse, if the property is one of a pair that is no longer in production, you could end up buying two!
+An example of third-party property damage that would fall under the “casualty” category would be if, while performing services at a client’s home, you knock over an expensive lamp.
+In such a scenario, it is likely that you would be responsible for replacing or repairing the damaged lamp.
+Even worse, if the lamp is one of a pair that is no longer in production, you could end up buying two!

-Other examples of losses that casualty coverage may pay include:
+Other examples of losses that casualty insurance may cover include:

 - Workers’ compensation — Most states require you to have workers’ compensation to cover the costs of any work-related injuries or illnesses that your employees sustain.

-- Errors and omissions insurance – Also called professional liability insurance, this coverage provides investigation and defense for claims and pays damages where a client claims your advice led to their financial loss.
+- Professional liability insurance — Also called errors and omissions insurance, professional liability insurance provides the investigation and defense of claims and may pay damages when a client claims your advice led to their financial loss.

-- Cyber liability insurance – Can cover costs related to your liability arising out of a data breach on your computer systems that leads to the release of your clients’ Personally Identifiable Information.
+- Cyber liability insurance — Can cover costs related to your liability arising out of a data breach on your computer systems that leads to the release of your customers’ personally identifiable information.

 - Employment Practices Liability Insurance (EPLI) – Protects employers from employment-related claims that aren’t covered by workers’ compensation, such as sexual harassment, wrongful termination or discrimination.1